 In areas where failure is not acceptable, such as near surgical suites or critical care units, consistency matters more than flexibility.

-Built-in systems provide:
+Built-in systems can provide:

 When access can be tightly managed, built-in containment performs even better.